lt20kmph/pmail/README.md

 needs testing.
 If you would like to test it out you should follow the following instructions.

+### Dependencies

+You will also need to install W3m, vim and fzf if you wish to use all the features of Pmail.
+You will also require the following python packages:

+    google-api-python-client
+    google-auth-httplib2
+    google-auth-oauthlib
+    sqlalchemy

+These can be installed with pip or however else you like to install python modules.

 ### Setup Gmail API

 (Instructions valid as of July 2020.